Mexican Kingpin 'Chapo' Guzman appears in court to face 'American justice'

 Related: Will El Chapo Rat Out Rival Cartels, Corrupt Officials?

 Authorities said nothing of that Friday.
-Instead, they focused on Guzman's long and violent career, dating to the 1980s, delivering massive amounts of cocaine, heroin, marijuana and methamphetamine into the United States and feeding the drug habits of millions of Americans.
+Instead, they focused on Guzman's long and violent career, dating to the 1980s, when he took over Colombian delivery routes began funneling tons of cocaine, heroin, marijuana and methamphetamine into the United States.
+He used hitmen, known as "sicarios," to collect debts, silence witnesses, murder rivals and intimidate public officials, they said.
+He established distribution hubs in New York, Atlanta, Miami, Chicago, El Paso, San Diego, Los Angeles and Phoenix, feeding the drug habits of millions of Americans, authorities said.

+They said they were seeking to obtain by forfeiture more than $14 billion in American proceeds that Guzman's operation laundered across the border.

 "He is a man known for no other life than a life of crime, violence, death and distribution," said Robert Capers, the U.S. attorney for the Eastern District of New York.
 "And now he'll have to answer to that."